top of page

 What is the visa requirement?

-Foreign nationals generally require a visa or residence permit to enter and stay in Germany ( Section 4 (1) Sentence 1 of the Residence Act ).
-The visa is usually issued by the embassy or consulate of the destination country and is often recorded in the passport, while residence permits are issued by the immigration authorities as a plastic card or electronic residence permit (eAT).
-Independent of the obligation for foreign nationals to have a residence permit (Section 4 (1) Sentence 1 of the Residence Act), there is also the obligation for foreign nationals to enter with the correct visa .
+Foreigners generally require a visa or residence permit to enter and stay in Germany ( Section 4 (1) (s) 1 of the Residence Act ).
+Visas are generally issued by the embassy or consulate of the destination country and are often entered in the passport, while residence permits are issued by the immigration authorities as plastic cards or electronic residence permits (eAT).
+In addition to the requirement for foreigners to hold a residence permit (Section 4 (1) (s) 1 of the Residence Act), foreigners are also required to enter the country with the correct visa .
 This is a prerequisite for the issuance of a residence permit by the immigration authorities ( Section 5 (2) of the Residence Act ).

 2. Difference between visa, residence permit and residence card